- Related links

 - Ryan O'Connor

 General natural community overview

-Lake Michigan is among the largest and deepest lakes in the world.
+Lake Michigan is among the largest and deepest freshwater lakes in the world.
 This massive waterbody covers 22,300 square miles and has 407 miles of coastline in Wisconsin.
 The lake is primarily cold water with summer maximum water temperatures below 22 degrees Celsius.
 Lake Michigan is relatively infertile, although it is warmer and more fertile than Lake Superior.
-Historically, the fish fauna consisted primarily of lake trout, ciscoes/whitefishes (Salmonidae), and sculpins (Cottidae).
-Warmer and more fertile harbors and bays (e.g., Green) had a more diverse assemblage of cool and warmwater fishes, especially in the family Percidae.
+Historically, the fish fauna consisted primarily of lake trout, ciscoes/whitefishes, and sculpins.
+Warmer and more fertile harbors and bays (e.g., Green Bay) had a more diverse assemblage of cool and warmwater fishes, especially in the Perch family.
 Invasion by the sea lamprey due to commercial alterations of the Great Lakes waterways led to the first large-scale disruption of the biotic community, greatly depleting the native lake trout population.
 By the 1970's, three cisco species were extinct, and three others extirpated from Lake Michigan.
-(Only Lake Superior supports populations of two of these extirpated species, and only Lake Huron supports the third.)
+Only Lake Superior supports populations of two of these extirpated species, and only Lake Huron supports the third.
 Over-harvest and other factors caused a steep decline in the population of lake herring.
 Now the biota is dominated by introduced or invasive non-native species, including Pacific salmon and trout, alewife, rainbow smelt, ruffe, white perch, gobies, zebra mussel, and exotic zooplankton.

 Species of Greatest Conservation Need

-The following Species of Greatest Conservation Need are listed according to their level of association with the natural community type, based on the findings in the Wisconsin Wildlife Action Plan.
+The following Species of Greatest Conservation Need are listed according to their level of association with the natural community type, based on the findings in Wisconsin's 2015 Wildlife Action Plan.

 |Common Tern||Sterna hirundo||3|